adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

     - track randomize (every other tap reverts)
     - track copy (every other tap clears)
     - track paste  (every other tap reverts)
-- Documentation
-  - Thorough annotations for Live's Info view
-  - Help tab in the device

 ## Future
 - Expandable GUI view to show all patterns in a track, 1 row per pattern